-While the cross-book links have been disabled, you can still quickly access the detailed explanation for each named memory address, command, structure or enumerator utilizing the Advanced Search capabilities in Acrobat Reader.
+You can quickly access the detailed explanation for each named memory address, command, structure or enumerator utilizing the Advanced Search capabilities in Acrobat Reader.

-To maximize the efficiency of the search, make sure you have placed all PRM PDFs in a single folder, or at least the four Command Reference PDFs in a single folder.
+To maximize the efficiency of the search, make sure to place all PRM PDFs in a single folder, or at least the four Command Reference PDFs in a single folder.